UNSW-CEEM/NEMSEER/ROADMAP.md

 1. Loader is initialised with user input
 2. Then:
     a) Loader then loads from RawCache (via `RawCacheManager`), or dispatches a Downloader.
+RawCache is a SQLite DB.
 Generic as well as forecast-specific validators should verify user inputs.
 Returns `CompiledRawData`.
     b) Loader checks metadata of netCDF from ProcessedCache (via `ProcessedCacheManager`).
 Returns `CompiledProcessedData`.
 3. If 2(a), then passed to `AggregatedForecastbyType` for data aggregation, filtering and building to processed cache
 4. If 2(b), could then be passed to `AggregatedForecastbyType` for specific filtering?